telliott99/MySwift2/chapter1/strings.rst

     s
     // "aaaaa"

-A lot of the complexity of the String class comes from the nature of their component characters.
+A lot of the complexity of the String class comes from the nature of a String's component characters.
 In the simplest case, above, a Character is a single ASCII character like "a".
 The "a" is a string, but we construct a Character by calling the Character class initializer on "a".
 We'll look at Characters in the next section.

-To check identity, use the operator ``===``.
+To check identity, use the operator ``==``.

 Operators
     - ``+``